JonasBreuling/scipy_dae/README.md

 <a href="https://pypi.org/project/scipy_dae/"><img alt="PyPI" src="https://img.shields.io/pypi/v/scipy_dae"></a>
 </p>

-Python implementation of solvers for differential algebraic equation's (DAEs) that should be added to scipy one day.
+Python implementation of solvers for differential algebraic equations (DAE's) and implicit differential equations (IDE's) that should be added to scipy one day.
 See the [GitHub repository](https://github.com/JonasBreuling/scipy_dae).

 Currently, two different methods are implemented.